morey-ow/tlrc23-24/brain_dump.md

 # TLRC 2023-2024

 ### Membership:
+*Elected and Appointed Members:*
-- Yogesh More (**Chair**), morey@oldwestbury.edu
+- Yogesh More (Chair), SAS
-- Shebuti Rayana (Vice Chair),
+- Shebuti Rayana (Vice Chair), SAS
-- Renu Balyan (Secretary)
+- Renu Balyan (Secretary), SAS
-- Ed Bever
-- Antonia Digregorio
-- Fernando Espinoza
+- Fernando Espinoza, SOE
- - Svetlana Jovic
+ - Svetlana Jovic, SAS
-- Cris Notaro
-- Kasia Platt
+- Kasia Platt, SOB
-- Chandra Shehigian
-- Dana Sinclair
+- Dana Sinclair, Library

+*Ex Officio (non-voting) members*
+- Ed Bever,  Director of Distance Learning
+- Antonia Digregorio, Director of Library
+- Cris Notaro, Coordinator of CETL
+- Chandra Shehigian, Instructional Designer

 This informal and incomplete document lists things TLRC could consider this year.
 Please email TLRC Chair Yogesh More at morey@oldwestbury.edu with any topics to be added to this document, any comments on anything already here,  (as well as corrections), and when we meet, we can discuss them as needed.
 ___